Welcome to today's edition of the Rush 24-7 podcast.

 I hate having to explain things that should be obvious.

-But I feel confident, because of the recent history of Operation Chaos, that explaining all this to them will still not matter.
+But I feel confident because of the recent history of Operation Chaos that explaining all this to them will still not matter.

 They still will not get it.

-Wind the clock back to Wednesday morning.
+Can we go back, wind the clock back to Wednesday morning?

 It is after the Indiana primary.